pymc-devs/pymc/README.rst

 :Web site: https://github.com/pymc-devs/pymc
 :Documentation: http://bit.ly/pymc_docs
 :Copyright: This document has been placed in the public domain.
-:License: PyMC is released under the MIT license.
+:License: PyMC is released under the Academic Free License.

 Purpose